 With the Bank of England Base rate at an all-time low, making sure you are maximising the interest on your savings is as important as it has ever been particularly taking into account inflation.
-With inflation running at 0.6% (July 2016) and the average easy access savings account paying under 0.4% it really is important to shop around for the best deal possible.
+With inflation running at 3.0% (December 2017), and the average easy access savings account paying under 0.4%, it really is important to shop around for the best deal possible.

 What to look for in an Instant Access Savings Account

 The first thing to establish when choosing an instant access savings account is whether the interest rate is fixed for a set period of time or variable.
 A number of instant access accounts will pay a bonus rate in the first 12 months after which the account rate will reduce.
 Providers rely on the fact that people are busy and will not switch out to a new account after the bonus period ends.
-These accounts are attractive but you need to be proactive and diarise to review your account on the bonus end date.
+These accounts are attractive, but you need to be proactive and diarise to review your account on the bonus end date.

 What you should be aware of when using an Instant Access Savings Account

-- Some banks and building societies appear at the top of savings tables with an account paying a bonus rate which ends normally after 12 months.
+- Some banks and building societies appear at the top of savings tables with an account paying a bonus rate that ends normally after 12 months.
 It’s good to get the highest rate but diarise to ensure you switch out when the bonus rate ends.

-- Offers from banks providing online accounts only are great however if you do not have regular online access or are not technically confident, maintaining an account online might not be right for you.
+- Offers from banks providing online accounts only are great if you do not have regular online access or are not technically confident, maintaining an account online might not be right for you.
 You may prefer a telephone, postal or branch account where you can speak to someone.

 - Some accounts can be opened and maintained with a minimal deposit as low as £1, but savings providers may offer incentives such as tiered interest rates to encourage savers to commit more of their money to the account.
-Regularly review savings deals using sites like this or the weekend best buy tables.
+Regularly review savings deals by using sites like this or the weekend best buy tables.

-With interest rates at the time of writing at an all-time low the impact of inflation on your money is a real and present danger to its future buying power.
+With interest rates at the time of writing at an all-time low, the impact of inflation on your money is a real and present danger to its future buying power.
 Use our savings account comparison tables to help find a better savings deal.